livingearth-system/livingearth-system.github.io/future/assessing-risk/index.md

 layout: page

 title: "Assessing Risk"
-subtitle: "How can we protect our assets?"
+subtitle: "How do we protect our assets?"
 image: "/assets/img/Future6.jpg"
 nocontact: true
 ---